zarusz/SlimMessageBus/docs/plugin_fluent_validation.md

-# FluentValidation Validator Extension for SlimMessageBus <!-- omit in toc -->
+# FluentValidation Plugin for SlimMessageBus <!-- omit in toc -->

 Please read the [Introduction](intro.md) before reading this provider documentation.